 In the lower level of Castle Noel, check out the indoor “Alien Vacation” freaky black lights and 3D mini-golf.
 Play 18 holes and travel across the world with Santa showing the Aliens’ Mayan Temple and the North Pole Ice.
 Then go with Santa and the Alien’s as they travel into space.
 Enjoy a drink (adult or kids beverages) at the “The Bridge” Spaceship Bar.

 Medina County has many fun events.
-For example, there’s Medina’s Candlelight Walk November 18-20.
+For example, there’s Medina’s Candlelight Walk in November.
 Here you’ll meet Santa, see a light parade and fireworks.
-There’s also the Holiday Lights drive-thru at the county fairgrounds, Santa Express train rides at Ohio Station Outlets (November 26-27), Christmas Around the World Craft Show (November 19-20 where crafters will be demonstrating.
-Christmas at the Ranch is at Buckin’ Ohio December 2-3 with live music, nativity, crafts and more.
-Candy Cane Christmas is at Spring Mist Farm December 2&3, 9&10, 16&17, and 23 featuring a petting farm, hayrides, and live nativity.
-Candlelight Walk and Jingle Bell Jaunt and Santa Parade are all held in downtown Wadsworth December 2-3, plus holiday concerts.
-For all the train enthusiasts, the Medina Model Train and Toy Show is December 4 at the Community Center at the Fairgrounds in Medina.
-Also at the Community Center at the Fairgrounds hosts the Medina Flea Market November 20 and December 11.
+There’s also the Holiday Lights drive-thru at the county fairgrounds, Santa Express train rides at Ohio Station Outlets, Christmas Around the World Craft Show where crafters will be demonstrating.
+Christmas at the Ranch is at Buckin’ Ohio in December with live music, nativity, crafts and more.
+Candy Cane Christmas is at Spring Mist Farm featuring a petting farm, hayrides, and live nativity.
+Candlelight Walk and Jingle Bell Jaunt and Santa Parade are all held in downtown Wadsworth, plus holiday concerts.
+For all the train enthusiasts, the Medina Model Train and Toy Show at the Community Center at the Fairgrounds in Medina.
+Also at the Community Center at the Fairgrounds hosts the Medina Flea Market.

 Start a new family tradition with a stop at one of the many Medina County Christmas tree farms.
 Take the family out and wander a tree farm searching for the perfect Christmas tree, cut-your-own or take home a fresh cut tree and fresh pine roping to decorate your home.